bueler/p4pdes/c/README.md

 This directory contains C codes which support the book _PETSc for PDEs_.

-  * I will maintain and support these example codes in the long term.
+  * I will maintain and support these example codes in the long term and update and tag them with PETSc versions.

 ### install PETSc

 Follow instructions at [www.mcs.anl.gov/petsc/documentation/installation.html](http://www.mcs.anl.gov/petsc/documentation/installation.html).

   * My book does not contain PETSc installation instructions, though it has minimal advice.
 Maintaining installation information is the job of PETSc developers, not me.
-Thank goodness.
+(Thank goodness.)
   * Also, my book does not help the reader with debugging C programs.

 ### compile and run one code